sonicos/CVSCovidLocator/README.md

 You'll also need to fill out the API key for yourself.
 It shouldn't be hard to find if you watch the network calls from your browser's dev tools...

+API Key and ZIP codes to search can be set in the config.json file.

 Yes this is bad code, and there are ways to optimize it.
 I just built something to be quick and dirty to serve a purpose.

 ![Ui](CVSAvail.png)